zewaru/PyLadies/LPTHW2/README.md

 2. Split into project groups
 3. Work on projects for an hour?
 4. Ask for four volunteers from different groups to present each project
-5. Review existing code that uses these concepts
+5. Review existing code that uses these concepts (code in this repo and at https://github.com/eudaimonious/data-formatting-tool)

 # PROJECT 1